New Arrival Refugee Immunisation Program (NARI)

 There is no cost for either the vaccine or the vaccine administration for those who have arrived in Australia under the Australian Government Humanitarian Scheme and attend a NARI clinic.

-For further information on the New Arrival Refugee Immunisation Program, contact SA Health's Immunisation Section.
+For further information on the New Arrival Refugee Immunisation Program, contact your doctor or immunisation service provider.